Getting Started#

 particles.save(path)

-If required, install Jupyter:
+To install Jupyter:

 pip install notebook